dannypsnl/rocket/README.md

 })
 ```

 - First argument of handler creator is a route string can have variant part.
 - Second argument is handler function.
-	- handler function can have a argument, that is a type you define to be request context
+	- handler function can have several parameters, these types are you defined to be request context
 		Tag in your type will load request value into it!
 		- route tag is `route:"name"`, if route contains `/:name`, then value is request URL at this place
 			e.g. `/Danny` will let value of `name` is string `Danny`